 The 39th Civil Engineering Squadron currently has a project in the works to repair and install water backflow preventers base wide.
 Backflow Preventers are used to protect the base water supply from potential contamination.
-The water flows one-way from the water treatment plant into housing or dorm unit's piping and stops the water from flowing backwards into the main water supply.
-The project is currently in the draft phase, which will begin construction in July and be completed by November of 2024.
+The water flows one-way from the water treatment plant and stops the water from flowing backwards into the main water supply.
+The project is currently in process, and is projected to be completed by June 2025.